mlcommons/medperf/docs/getting_started/setup.md

 The `default` profile is preconfigured so that the client communicates with the main MedPerf server ([api.medperf.org](https://api.medperf.org){target="\_blank"}).
 For the purposes of the tutorial, you will be using the `tutorials` profile as it is preconfigured so that the client communicates with the local MedPerf server.

-To activate the `test` profile, run the following command:
+To activate the `tutorials` profile, run the following command:

 ```bash
 medperf profile activate tutorials